Oakley Canopy Goggles Review

 To prevent moisture buildup in the goggles, Oakley uses air vents at the top of the lens to filter air in and out of the inside of the goggle.
 The air that comes in is never to cold or piercing, but it is just enough to provide a consistent comfortable environment that doesn’t fog up.

-For a snow goggle at a reasonable price of $150, the Oakley Canopy Goggle is extremely versatile and is an excellent option for skiers and snowboarders alike.
+For a snow goggle with a reasonable price, the Oakley Canopy Goggle is extremely versatile and is an excellent option for skiers and snowboarders alike.
+For more info on the Canopy Goggle and other Oakley gear visit www.oakley.com or www.amazon.com/oakley.